dayanand-r/ai-email-productivity-assistant/README.md

 ## 🙋 My Story

 When I joined the customer operations team, I was responsible for handling customer email communications.
-Every email I drafted had to go through a **team leader approval process** before being sent to the customer.
+Every email I drafted had to go through a **Quality Review process** before being sent to the customer.

 ### The Honest Truth: I Was Struggling (This Agent Was Built and Used Only by Me)